* Stocks steady after two days of sharp moves

 * Yen's gains unravel after Putin tones down rhetoric

-* Russian shares, rouble fight back after early wobble
+* Russian shares, rouble steady after early wobble

 * Focus shifts to ECB on Thursday, U.S. jobs on Friday

 By David Gaffen and Marc Jones

 NEW YORK/LONDON, March 5 A semblance of calm returned to world markets on Wednesday after two days of intense volatility, with the United States and Russia set to hold talks on easing East-West tension in Ukraine.

 An index of global equity shares was modestly higher, currency and bond markets stabilized and oil prices dipped again as the West stepped up efforts to persuade Moscow to pull its forces back in Crimea and avert the risk of a war.
 Russian President Vladimir Putin said on Tuesday that military force would only be used as a last resort.